-Student year: Upper 4 (Yr 9) Head of Department: Miss K Gwynne
+Student year: Upper 4 (Year 9) Head of Department: Miss K Gwynne

-ULTIMATE QUESTIONS (One term)
+ULTIMATE QUESTIONS (one term) Religions focus: Christianity, non-religious worldviews

-Religions focus: Christianity and various

-- Exploring life's "Big questions": Is there a God?, Why do we suffer?, What happens when we die? - Developing skills in evaluation and argument.
+- Exploring life's "big questions": Is there a God?, Why do we suffer?, What happens when we die? - Developing skills in evaluation and argument.

-EXPLORING JUDAISM (One term)

-Religions focus: Judaism
+EXPLORING JUDAISM (one term) Religions focus: Judaism